What's New Pussycat?: Plot

 Notorious womanizer Michael James wants to be faithful to his fiancée Carole Werner, but most women he meets become attracted to him, including neurotic exotic dancer Liz Bien and parachutist Rita, who accidentally lands in his car.
 His psychoanalyst, Dr. Fritz Fassbender, is unable to help, since he is pursuing patient Renée Lefebvre, who in turn longs for Michael.
 Carole, meanwhile, decides to make Michael jealous by flirting with his nervous wreck of a friend, Victor Shakapopulis.
 Victor struggles to be romantic, but Carole nevertheless feigns interest.

 Fassbender continues to have group meetings with his neurotics and obsessives and cannot understand why everyone falls for Michael.
 The group sessions become stranger—including an indoor cricket match.
-Michael dreams that all his sexual conquests simultaneously bombard him for attention, listing the places where they had sex.
+Michael dreams that all his sexual conquests simultaneously bombard him for attention, listing the places where they had sex with him.

 One night, Fassbender goes to the Seine, fills a rowing boat with kerosene and wraps himself in the Norwegian flag, preparing to commit suicide in the style of a Viking funeral.
 Victor, who has set up a small dining table nearby, asks what he is doing.
 Distracted, Fassbender forgets his idea of suicide and starts giving Victor advice.
 Despite his attempts to womanize, Fassbender is revealed to be married with three children.

 Meanwhile, Carole's plan seems to work and Michael asks to marry her.
 She agrees and they settle on marrying within the week.
 She moves in with Michael, but he finds fidelity impossible.
 When Liz introduces herself as Michael's fiancée, Carole becomes indignant.
 Simultaneously, Rita parachutes into Michael's open-top sports car and the two check into a small country hotel, though he resists her attempts to seduce him.

 Soon, all parties gradually arrive at the hotel; some are checked in, but most simply appear.
 This includes Carole's parents who wander the corridors, causing Michael to jump from room to room.
 A rumor also circulates locally that an orgy is taking place at the hotel, so side characters such as the petrol station attendant also surface.
 Carole arrives and wishes to see Michael's room.
 As they speak, all the other participants chase each other around in the background.
 Fassbender's overbearing wife, Anna, tracks him down.

 Everyone ends up in Michael's room with most of the women half-naked.
 As the police arrive outside and form a line, Anna, dressed as a valkyrie and wielding a spear, leads the group through the police.
 They all escape to a go-kart circuit.
 They leave the circuit and go first to a farmyard, then through narrow village streets still on the go-karts, then back to the circuit.

 After a mayor marries Michael and Carole in a civil marriage ceremony, the couple are signing the marriage certificate when Michael calls the young female registrar "Pussycat", infuriating Carole.
 They leave and Fassbender attempts to court her instead.